tmpim/casket-docs/docs/timeouts.md

 # http.timeouts

-timeouts configures Caddy's HTTP timeouts:
+timeouts configures Casket's HTTP timeouts:

 -   **Read:** Maximum duration for reading the entire request, including the body.
 -   **Read Header:** The amount of time allowed to read request headers.